 Virginia Laws Prohibiting Retaliation

-This broad scope of prohibited retaliation provided by these two laws will protect employees from reprisal for reporting discrimination to a supervisor, the DHR, or the U.S. Equal Employment Opportunity Commission (EEOC) or otherwise opposing the discriminatory practice.
-Further, it will protect employees who participate in an investigation of discrimination conducted by the DHR or EEOC.
+This broad scope of prohibited retaliation protects employees from reprisal for reporting discrimination to a supervisor, the DHR, or the U.S. Equal Employment Opportunity Commission (EEOC) or otherwise opposing the discriminatory practice.
+Further, these laws protect employees who participate in an investigation of discrimination conducted by the DHR or EEOC.

 Title VII of the Civil Rights Act of 1964 also prohibits employers from retaliating against employees for reporting discrimination, and the language of the statute prohibits an employer from “discriminat[ing] against any . . . employees or applicants for employment . . . because [s]he has opposed any practice made an unlawful employment practice by this subchapter, or because [s]he has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under this subchapter.”
 The Supreme Court has interpreted Title VII’s antiretaliation provision broadly and has held an employer is prohibited from retaliating against an employee for engaging in protected activity if that retaliation “well might have dissuaded a reasonable worker from making or supporting a charge of discrimination.”
 Burlington Northern & Santa Fe Ry.
 Co. v.
 White, 548 U.S. 53, 68 (2006).